Sarab, Hamadan

-Sarab (سراب, also Romanized as Sarāb; also known as Sarab Khoda Bandehloo) is a village in Ali Sadr Rural District, Gol Tappeh District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 896, in 203 families.
+Sarab (سراب) (Note: Also romanized as Sarāb; also known as Sarab Khoda Bandehloo) is a village in Ali Sadr Rural District of Gol Tappeh District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 896 in 203 households.
+The following census in 2011 counted 808 people in 239 households.
+The 2016 census measured the population of the village as 741 people in 228 households.